 In states that have legalized medicinal marijuana, CBD oil has surged to the top of the market, where you can now purchase CBD oils from the many U.S.-based CBD shops such as relaxation.co.
-Popular in the self-treatment of many issues such as anxiety, insomnia, inflammation and seizures, the non-intoxicating oil can be found in many forms, including gummies, chocolates, creams, coffee and vape pens in CBD shops worldwide.
+Popular in the self-treatment of many issues such as anxiety, insomnia, inflammation and seizures, the non-intoxicating oil can be found in many forms, including gummies, chocolates, creams, coffee, hemp sticks and vape pens in CBD shops worldwide.

 CBD oil is derived from the hemp plant, a cousin to marijuana, and is available in shops and places online like OrganicCBDNugs.
 Although CBD is the second most active ingredient (out of over 100), it does not cause a “high,” since the altered state from marijuana ingestion is caused by the first active ingredient, Tetrahydrocannabinol (THC).